airtai/faststream/docs/docs/en/getting-started/observability/opentelemetry/baggage.md

 ```

 !!! note
-    If you consume messages in **batches**, then the baggage from each message will be merged into the **common baggage** available
-    through the `get_all` method, but you can still get a list of all the baggage from the batch using the `get_all_batch` method.
+    If you consume messages in **batches**, then the baggage from each message will be merged into the **common baggage** available through the `get_all` method.
+However, you can still retrieve a list of all the baggage from the batch using the `get_all_batch` method.